18 Andromedae

 18 Andromedae, abbreviated 18 And, is a single star in the northern constellation of Andromeda.
 18 Andromedae is the Flamsteed designation.
 It is visible to the naked eye with an apparent visual magnitude of 5.350.
-The annual parallax shift of 7.9 mas can be used to estimate a distance of 413 light years.
+The annual parallax shift of 7.8 mas can be used to estimate a distance of 419 light years.
 It is moving further from the Earth with a heliocentric radial velocity of +10 km/s.

 This is a B-type main-sequence star with a stellar classification of B9 Ve, where the 'e' notation indicates this is a Be star.
 The stellar spectrum of 18 And displays an emission line in the hydrogen Brackett series due to a dense gaseous circumstellar envelope.
 The star is spinning rapidly with a projected rotational velocity of 183 km/s and has about three times the mass of the Sun.
-It is radiating 147 times the Sun's luminosity from its photosphere at an effective temperature of 10,351 K.
+It is radiating 147 times the Sun's luminosity from its photosphere at an effective temperature of 10,351 K. The star has about 3.61 times the radius of the Sun.